 Some infections are acquired after admission to the nursery rather than from the mother in utero or intrapartum.
 For some infections (eg, group B streptococci, herpes simplex virus [HSV]) it may not be clear whether the source is maternal or the hospital environment.

 Hospital-acquired (nosocomial) infection is primarily a problem for premature infants and for term infants with medical disorders requiring prolonged hospitalization.
 Healthy, term neonates have infection rates < 1%.
 For neonates in special care nurseries, the incidence increases as birth weight decreases.
 The most common nosocomial infections are central line-associated bloodstream infections (CLABSI) and hospital-acquired pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia (HAP) develops at least 48 hours after hospital admission.
-The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant organisms... read more .
+The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more .

 (See also Overview of Neonatal Infections Overview of Neonatal Infections Neonatal infection can be acquired In utero transplacentally or through ruptured membranes In the birth canal during delivery (intrapartum) From external sources after birth (postpartum) Common... read more .)